Monday, July 19, 2010

 Still, at 15, I listened to it all, especially the Beatles, who had been my band of choice since I could walk.
 I had the luxury of two uncles, one in each borough, with very eclectic record collections.
 The Brooklyn collection offered everything from British Invasion to my first experiences with reggae and swing.
 Manhattan's uncle offered everything from Frank Sinatra and Led Zeppelin to Renaissance and Bob Dylan.
 I had two of the best record collections at my fingertips all for the price of a round-trip subway token.

 There was also my grandfather, living in the same apartment building as I did, whose record collection consisted of anything he found for a buck on Canal Street.
 (He found some great stuff, Sergio Franchi's Christmas album notwithstanding.)
-My neighbor below me, still a friend and avid reader of this blog, also possessed some of the coolest records I had ever seen, including British pressings of the Hollies and the Stones, as well as choice albums by Thin Lizzy & Deep Purple.
+My neighbor below me and still a friend today, also possessed some of the coolest records I had ever seen, including British pressings of the Hollies and the Stones, as well as choice albums by Thin Lizzy & Deep Purple.
 Then, there was a friend of my Manhattan uncle who first turned me on to Todd Rundgren, Roy Wood and Prince.
 To him, I am forever grateful.

 I couldn't escape it all if I tried.

-Going back to 9th grade for a day, three of my friends (a different trio from the aforementioned members of the "Music Appreciation Society") each brought in some records we loved, hoping to impress the others with some after school listening.
+Going back to a day in 9th grade, two of my friends each brought in some records we loved, hoping to impress the others with some after school listening.
 We convened at Joey's house on Morton Street.
 I still remember my two choices, Ian Hunter's first solo record and the Beach Boys "Sunflower."
 I would have done just as well bringing in a paperback copy of "Silas Marner."
 All I got in return were 4 hairy-eyeballs.
 (My next two choices, if this ritual made it out of the first week, would have been Harry Belafonte's "Calypso," one of my grandfather's faves and a record I still find very charming, and the soundtrack from "Superfly."
 I can only imagine the berating.)

 I politely listened to their choices, which included the soundtrack from Grease, Olivia Newton-John's Greatest Hits, and Elton's "Goodbye Yellow Brick Road."
 I loved Elton, and didn't mind the other two.
 Why were they so put off by my choices?
-All these years later, with everyone gaining ground on the road to 50, I'd lay even money those three guys would probably act the same way.
-It's one thing when you're 15, you know?
+All these years later, well into our 50's, I'd lay even money those three guys would probably act the same way.

 Music snobbery still rattles me.
-I had been thinking about the term "guilty pleasures," since someone had suggested it as a theme for a "Weekend Mix."
-"You like WHAAAAT?," was his line to help sell the project.
-That was a month ago, and I still feel the same way about the suggestion.
+I think about the term "guilty pleasures" quite often.
 I don't feel guilty about liking "Point Of Know Return" by Kansas or "Since You've Been Gone" by Kelly Clarkson."
-These are very good records.
-I may feel guilty if I spent any money to see either perform live, but that isn't happening soon.
-Still, if I was arbitrarily stopped on the street for an iPod check, no song playing would elicit an apology out of me.
-So if not "Guilty Pleasures," what would this mix actually be?
-"Records I Like That You Most Likely Won't?"
-"Go Ahead, Scoff?"
-I still have to work this through.
+These are very good records and if I was arbitrarily stopped on the street for an iPod check, no song playing would elicit an apology out of me.

-I have a bottomless well of stories from Brooklyn and Thompson Street, most of which helped educate me musically and many of which are to blame for my rampant gushing and occasional bitterness.
+I have a bottomless well of stories from Brooklyn and Thompson Street, most of which helped educate me musically and many of which are to blame for my rampant gushing.
 I'm going to attempt to get to a lot of them and include some pertinent music along the way, assuming of course, those Brooklyn girls aren't reading this and are now headed this way, brass knuckles in place.